Oleg Kroshkin

 Oleg Kroshkin (Олег Крошкин; 1950 - 2020) was a contemporary Belarusian artist.
 He was among the most iconic representatives of the modern Vitebsk art school, each of whom has distinctive way of incorporating urban life into the fabric of their pictorial narratives.

 Biography

 Born in 1950 in Sokol-Dolinsky village in Russia, Kroshkin died in the city of Vitebsk, Belarus, 7 November 2020.
 Kroshkin graduated from the art and graphic department of the Vitebsk State Art Institute in 1972.
 He regularly exhibited his works since 1971.

 Kroshkin was a member of the Union of Artists of the USSR, and from 1991, a member of the Belarusian Union of Artists.
 His works were characterized by appeals to pop art and urban folklore, bright colors, the incorporation of collage, and ironic use of images.
 In his works Kroshkin relied on postmodern thought, anti-traditionalism, written quotation, and the use of various artistic languages and techniques.

 Artistry

-1970-1990 He searched for himself.